VersatileVishal/EasyAuth/README.md

 ## FOLLOW These:-
 Do npm install to install all dependencies.

+Do node server.js to run the program

-The COLLECTION name is ecom.
+The COLLECTION name created is ecom in MongoDB compass.

 http://localhost:7000/login/1 for logging in as ADMIN:-